Are you wondering how to rank your website in the top positions on Google? If so, then you must have come across the term “domain authority”.

-Links that are taken from a spammy website can decrease your website’s domain authority.
+Links that are from a spammy website can decrease your website’s domain authority.
 And in some cases, it can even lead to a penalty from Google.

-To avoid that from happening, you should audit your site for toxic links and remove them as quickly as possible.
+To keep that from happening, you should audit your site for toxic links and remove them as quickly as possible.
 You can use different SEO tools to identify harmful links by going through a complete link profile of your website.

 And if you can’t remove those links, you can use Google Search Console to disavow or ignore those links.
 As a result, Google’s crawler won’t take into account any unnatural or spammy backlinks when indexing.